DTM-Tools/exome_v1.0/documentation/sampleCommands.md

 ## Running the Docker container

 Running DTM-Tools as a Docker container is
 **highly recommended**; this eliminates the need to install any dependencies or activate environments.
+Refer to the DTM-Tools publication for a suplementary video tutorial illustrating the use of this Docker cotainer.

 The following command, from the root directory, will build the container.
 Be sure to make any necessary modifications to the DTM-Tools source code before building the container, such as: